stephengold/jolt-jni/README.md

     + extract the contents of the saved ZIP file
     + `cd` to the extracted directory/folder
 4. (optional) Edit the "gradle.properties" file to configure the build.
-5. Run the [Gradle] wrapper:
+5. Run the [Gradle] wrapper to build desktop artifacts:
   + using Bash or Fish or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`
+6. To build Android artifacts, you'll need to install [Android Studio][studio] and point the `ANDROID_HOME` environment variable to that installation.
+7. Run the Gradle wrapper to build Android artifacts:
+  + using Bash or Fish or PowerShell or Zsh: `./gradlew -b android.gradle assemble`
+  + using Windows Command Prompt: `.\gradlew -b android.gradle assemble`

 After a successful build,
-artifacts will be found in "build/libs".
+artifacts will be found in "build/libs" (desktop) and "build/outputs/aar" (Android).

 ### Other tasks